metosin/reitit/doc/ring/compiling_middleware.md

 The [dynamic extensions](dynamic_extensions.md) is a easy way to extend the system.
 To enable fast lookups into route data, we can compile them into any shape (records, functions etc.) we want, enabling fast access at request-time.

-Still, we can do better.
+Still, we can do much better.
 As we know the exact route that middleware/interceptor is linked to, we can pass the (compiled) route information into the middleware/interceptor at creation-time.
 It can do local reasoning: extract and transform relevant data just for it and pass it into the actual request-handler via a closure - yielding much faster runtime processing.
-Middleware/interceptor can also decide not to mount itself.
+It can also decide not to mount itself by returning `nil`.
 Why mount a `wrap-enforce-roles` middleware for a route if there are no roles required for it?

-To enable this we use [middleware records](data_driven_middleware.md) `:gen` hook instead of the normal `:wrap`. `:gen` expects a function of `route-meta router-opts => wrap`.
-Middleware can also return `nil`, which effective unmounts the middleware.
+To enable this we use [middleware records](data_driven_middleware.md) `:gen-wrap` key instead of the normal `:wrap`. `:gen-wrap` expects a function of `route-meta router-opts => ?wrap`.

-To demonstrate the two approaches, below are response coercion middleware written as normal ring middleware function and as middleware record with `:gen`.
-These are the actual codes are from [`reitit.ring.coercion`](https://github.com/metosin/reitit/blob/master/src/reitit/ring/coercion.cljc):
+To demonstrate the two approaches, below are response coercion middleware written as normal ring middleware function and as middleware record with `:gen-wrap`.
+Actual codes can be found in [`reitit.ring.coercion`](https://github.com/metosin/reitit/blob/master/src/reitit/ring/coercion.cljc):

 ## Naive

-* Extracts the compiled route information on every request.
+* Reads the compiled route information on every request.

 ```clj
 (defn wrap-coerce-response